 Wait, I Need to Clean My Pool Filter?

 Yes!
 You absolutely need to clean your pool filter.
-There’s a lot that goes into successful pool maintenance: shocking your pool, treating it regularly, and certainly cleaning your filter.
+There’s a lot that goes into successful pool maintenance: shocking your pool, vacuuming your pool, closing it for the winter, treating it regularly, and certainly cleaning your filter.
 Think about your home’s air filters.
 If you never changed them, you’d be breathing in tons of dust and debris.
 You can probably attest to this—the longer you wait to change your home’s air filter, the dirtier it becomes.

 Your pool filter works the same way.
 As your pool filter does its job, dirt and debris get trapped within the filter bed and start to cause buildup.